 We were tempted by the ‘Do Give This A Chai’, though the combo of chai, almond butter, honey and lemon seemed a little too much of a winter-warmer for such a lovely day, so went for a fruity jasmine tea and pineapple cocktail called ‘Mr Fogg’s Afternoon Par-tea-pot’.
 (Yes, the names could do with some work.)
 It slipped down very easily, though it wasn’t an especially unique flavour.
 I’d describe it as a very well-made but generic gin cocktail.

 Food arrived on a higgledy-piggledy tiered tray of assorted snacks, including sun-dried tomato frittatas, and scones served with jam and clotted cream.
 The finger sandwiches were basic in flavour – cheese and pickle, cucumber and egg mayo – but generously filled.
 The top two tiers are all sweet treats, including a trio of wonderful lemon and champagne possets that Carla couldn’t eat because they contained gelatin.
 Me: 1, vegetarians: 0.

 There were also miniature Banoffee Pies and Eton Mess, which were adorable and adored.

 Mr Fogg’s G & Tea, including a teapot to share, costs £40.
 The food amounts to a good lunch, though sittings are quite late in the day (3:01pm, to be precise), so have a decent breakfast.
 I’d say there are better value afternoon teas in London, but this one has an originality factor that isn’t, as far as I know, replicated anywhere else.
 Take your out-of-town friends and any hardcore Willie Wonka fans in your life.

-Mr Fogg’s Gin Parlour, 58 St Martin’s Lane, London, WC2N 4EA
+canadian pharmacies that ship to the us Mr Fogg’s Gin Parlour, 58 St Martin’s Lane, London, WC2N 4EA